Reframing Neuroendocrine Neoplasms Beyond “Rare”

 One thing I've discovered when posting about this subject.....
 I'm not alone.
-In fact, I was actually surprised how many people cannot abide the infatuation with black and white striped animals eminating from certain parts of the NET community (incuding certain doctors).
-The main issue I have within the NET communiity is that it's based on 1940s thinking and in the days when science and statistics were not advanced as they both are today.
-Certain countries, organisations and individuals focus on this more than others, perhaps they're just out of date or quite like being part of the 'cult of…
+In fact, I was actually surprised how many people cannot abide the infatuation and borderline cultish adulation with black and white striped animal themed rubbish attached to everything they do (thus the cult tag).
+It regularly emanates from certain parts (but thankfully not all) of the NET community, worryingly including certain doctors who should be focussed on Oncology, not Zoology.
+The main issue I have within the NET community is the 1940s thinking in the days when science and statistics were not advanced as they both are today.…

 Neuroendocrine Cancer: the blue dot needs to be bigger, but it must be the right message